reach4help/info/README.md

 # COVID-19 Neighborhood Assistance Project

-This project is part of [#projectopenair](https://www.projectopenair.org/), a collection of "Helpful Endineers" who have congregated to help in the COVID-19 Coronavirus Pandemic.
+This project is part of [#projectopenair](https://www.projectopenair.org/), a collection of "Helpful Engineers" who have congregated to help in the COVID-19 Coronavirus Pandemic.

 This project is currently still in the proposal stage,